Sometimes, birds need our help. Here are answers to important questions about doing just that.

 How do birds stay warm in winter?

 They fluff their feathers to trap air (which provides insulation), tuck their feet and legs into their breast feathers, and shiver to generate body heat.
-They also roost together to pool body heat (as many as 10 bluebirds have been found together in one tree cavity.)
-Some species enter a state of sleep called torpor, which is deeper than normal sleep, but less deep than hibernation.
-In torpor, the bird’s body temperature drops, and its metabolism slows in order to conserve heat.
+They also roost together to pool body heat (as many as ten bluebirds have been found together in one tree cavity).
+Some species enter a state of sleep called torpor, which is deeper than normal sleep but less deep than hibernation.
+In torpor, the bird’s body temperature drops, and its metabolism slows to conserve heat.

 Do birds use birdhouses in winter?

 Some birds will use them.
-The National Wildlife Federation suggests that, in winter, birdhouses be mounted 10 feet (3 m) or higher on poles to protect them from predators, such as raccoons.
-Be sure to block the ventilation holes loosely with foam weatherstripping (and also be sure to unblock them in the spring).
+The National Wildlife Federation suggests that birdhouses be mounted 10 feet (3 m) or higher on poles in winter to protect them from predators, such as raccoons.
+Be sure to block the ventilation holes loosely with foam weatherstripping (and also unblock them in the spring).
 Don’t block out all light, as birds don’t like to enter pitch-dark boxes.
-For winter, a larger-than-usual entrance seems to be preferred.
+A larger-than-usual entrance seems to be preferred in the winter.

 All about birds